-- Technology-enhanced items should be used to more authentically address some aspects of the OAS-S performance expectations and/or to provide more opportunity for students to construct rather than select their response. - Interaction types are match, hot-spot, drag-drop, and drop-down.
-Each technology-enhanced item contains only one interaction type per item. - For each technology-enhanced item, the interaction type used is that which is the most appropriate and enhancing to the construct to be measured. - Each technology-enhanced item is structured to contain the question (content) first, followed by directions on how to complete the interaction in that item.
+- Technology-enhanced items should be used to more authentically address some aspects of the OAS-S performance expectations and/or to provide more opportunity for students to construct rather than select their response. - Each technology-enhanced item contains only one interaction type per item. - For each technology-enhanced item, the interaction type used is that which is the most appropriate and enhancing to the construct to be measured. - Each technology-enhanced item is structured to contain the question (content) first, followed by directions on how to complete the interaction in that item.
 Consistent style and language are used in these directions (e.g., "Drag the pictures," "Click the object"). - Each technology-enhanced item is worth two points.
 Students may earn two, one, or zero points for their response; the scoring rubric will define responses that are completely correct and partially correct based on the skill and understanding being assessed. - Note that for each technology-enhanced item that is authored, a paired multiple-choice item is also created for the paper accommodation.
 Each paired multiple-choice item consists of two linked multiple-choice questions and assesses information similar to that in the technology-enhanced item.
 The paired multiple-choice item, like the technology-enhanced item, is worth two points.